The past perfect tense is very useful in writing. We use it to show that an action occurred before another action in the past.

 Because it uses the auxiliary had for both singular and plural subjects, the tense is easy to construct.

-For all uses, you use had + the past participle of the main verb.
+You use had + the past participle of the main verb for all uses.

 For negative sentences, negate the auxiliary verb.

 It hadn’t succeeded.
 He hadn’t driven.